Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 By default, all class members are accessible with class handles in SystemVerilog.
 To restrict access, access qualifiers are used.
 #### Randomization
 Randomization is a process of producing random values of the mentioned data type.
 As SystemVerilog also deals with objects, the $random method from Verilog is not sufficient for randomizing an object.<br>
 <b>Need for Randomization</b><br>
 As per the increasing complexity of the design, there are high chances to have more bugs in the design when it is written for the first time.
 To verify DUT thoroughly, a verification engineer needs to provide many stimuli.
 There can be multiple cross combinations of variables in a real system.
 So, it is not possible practically to write directed cases to verify every possible combination.
-So, it is very much required to have randomization in the verification testbench.
+So, it is very much required to have randomization in the verification testbench.<br>
+rand and randc keywords
+<b>To randomize a class object, the following keywords are used while declaring class variables.</b><br>
+- rand
+- randc
+<b>rand Keyword</b>
+On randomizing an object, the rand keyword provides uniformly distributed random values. rand bit [4:0] value;
+On randomizing, any values within 5’h0 to 5’h1F will be generated with equal probability

+<b>randc Keyword</b>
+On randomizing an object, the randc keyword provides random value without repeating the same value unless a complete range is covered.
+Once all values are covered, the value will repeat.
+This ensures that to have all possible values without repeating the same value unless every value is covered. randc bit [1:0] value;   // Possible values = 0, 1, 2, 3 Possible random value generated:  2, 3, 1, 0, 3, 2, 0, 1..
 # Lab Exercise
 ### LAB 1: Introduction to function,Task and System verilog threads
 - We learnt about the function,task and fork join.